SolaceLabs/solace-demo-observability/README.md

 Introduction
 ---
-This Solace PubSub+ observability demo was initially based on work from my colleague Daniel Brunold [@dabgmx] (https://www.github.com/dabgmx) and drew its inspiration from the Solace Codelabs.
-In addition it also makes use of some tips & tricks from another colleague Benjamin Gottstein.
-Everything brought together by [@taatuut] (https://www.github.com/taatuut)
+This Solace PubSub+ observability demo was initially based on work from my colleague Daniel Brunold [@dabgmx](https://www.github.com/dabgmx) and drew its inspiration from the Solace Codelabs.
+In addition it also makes use of some tips & tricks from another colleague Benjamin Gottstein [@benjamingottstein](https://github.com/benjamingottstein).
+Everything brought together by Emil Zegers [@taatuut](https://www.github.com/taatuut)

 Background
 ---